ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/configuring_bt_navigator.md

 Type: `bool` Default: `false`

 :   Controls whether a new navigation goal can preempt a currently active navigator.
-If set to false, if a navigator is already running and a new goal arrives for a different navigator, the new goal is rejected.
-If set to true, the new goal signals the active navigator to stop, waits for it to finish, then hands control over to the new navigator.
+If set to `false`, if a navigator is already running and a new goal arrives for a different navigator, the new goal is rejected.
+If set to `true`, the new goal signals the active navigator to stop, waits for it to finish, then hands control over to the new navigator.

 ### **`navigator_preemption_timeout`**

 Type: `int` Default: `500`

-:   Only relevant when `allow_navigator_preemption` is true.
+:   Only relevant when `allow_navigator_preemption` is `true`.
 Sets the maximum time (in ms) to wait for the currently active navigator to stop.
 If the active navigator doesn't finish within this timeout, the new goal is rejected.

 ## NavigateToPose Parameters